Small Business Innovation Research Program (SBIR)

 Types of Projects

-Each year, the program funds Phase I feasibility projects for approximately six months.
-After completion of the Phase I stage, most of these businesses can compete for Phase II awards.
-Phase II awards can last up to 24 months.
+Each year, the program funds Phase I projects for six months.
+After completion of the Phase I stage, awardees can compete for Phase II awards.
+Phase II awards last 24 months.
+ED/IES SBIR also offers a Fast-Track (Phase I & II) mechanism, whereby firms can submit a Phase I & II proposal simultaneously, thereby eliminating any gap in funding between the phases.

-The SBIR program is structured in three phases, the first two of which are supported by SBIR funds.
+The ED/IES SBIR program is structured in three phases, the first two of which are supported by ED funds.

 An objective of the SBIR program is to increase private sector commercialization of innovations derived from Federal R/R&D. During Phase III, the small business concern is to pursue commercialization with non-SBIR funds.
-The Department of Education does not provide funding during the Phase III period.
+ED does not provide funding during the Phase III period.

 The program announcements provide comprehensive information, including: